kubermatic/docs/content/kubeone/master/tutorials/how_to_contribute_to_kubeone/_index.en.md

 +++
-title = "How To Contribute to Kubermatic KubeOne" date = 2021-04-24T15:00:15+02:00 weight = 25
+title = "Learn how to contribute to kubermatic kubeone" description = "Here are few things to note when contributing to the Kubermatic KubeOne project.
+Check out our detailed guide on contributing better to Kubermatic KubeOne." date = 2021-04-24T15:00:15+02:00 weight = 25
 +++